-Minnetonka Cave has a temperature of 40°F (4,4°C) year round.
+Minnetonka Cave has a temperature of 40°F (4,4°C) year-round.
 So bring a light jacket with you depending on how well you handle the cold.
 I only wore regular long pants and a polo shirt and wasn’t freezing.
 But everyone reacts differently.
-If you are to warm you can always remove it.
+If you are too warm you can always remove it.

 Backpacks and handbags are allowed if they are not too big as well is photography.
 They even allow flash photography but no tripods.
-Please be always mindful to other people visiting Minnetonka Cave.
+Please be always mindful of other people visiting Minnetonka Cave.

 Overall a good tour with some great examples of what mother nature is capable of.
 If you visit this area, it should be on your to-do list.